rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/preinstalled-runtime.md

 To onboard the device on to rapyuta.io,[add the device](/developer-guide/manage-machines/onboarding/) to the console.
 Ensure that you do not select the **Use docker compose as default runtime** checkbox while adding the device.

+## Creating the build
+To create the build, follow below steps :

+1. On the left navigation bar, click **BUILDS**
+2. Click on **ADD NEW BUILD**
+3. In the Build Name box, enter a name for the build say `rosPSBuild`
+4. In the **Git repository** box, enter the url address :
+`https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
+5. Go to the next step and click on next, the build will be created.

+The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
+You may analyse the corresponding [build logs](/developer-guide/tooling-automation/logging/build-logs/), which help debug failing builds.

 ## Creating the package
 To create a package using the [console](https://console.rapyuta.io), follow the steps: